benisi/Banka/README.md

 -   Users can login

--   User create bank account
+-   User can create bank account

 -   Admin/Staff can activate or deactivate an account